 Especially when they have a frosted sugar-like coating.

 |Euonymus alatus ‘Compactus’ seed head – never prolific and always few in number.|

 |A friend called this a Rudbeckia entropy a few weeks ago illustrating orderly to disorderly.|

 |Eryngium is always the first plant to feel the warm rays of the sun in my winter back garden.
 It should come with a health and safety warning – Beware of sharp edges!|

-Piet Oudolf may have just been saying in jest that a plant is only worth growing if it looks good when it's dead.
+Piet Oudolf may have just been saying in jest that a plant is only worth growing if it looks good when it’s dead.
 But how many of us really appreciate the beauty of late autumn fading into winter?
-How many of us even venture out any further than the bird feeders to see it?
+Moreover how many of us even venture out any further than the bird feeders to see it?